codica2/vue-timebot/README.md

 ![](docs/weeklyreports.gif)

-The present part of the Administration panel generates recording and analysis of time spent to fulfill the task, helping account to our customers.
+The present part of the Administration panel generates recording and analysis of time spent to fulfil the task, helping account to our customers.
 It allows our project managers to track down taken for a particular task and the project as a whole.

 ## Time to work